BRUNO ROCCA

 Soil type: Calcareous clay

-Method of fermentation: Fermented and aged for three months in stainless steel
+Method of fermentation: Fermented whole cluster in stainless steel for a couple of days, then aged for three months in stainless steel.

 Bruno Rocca “Cadet” Chardonnay Langhe DOC